3 Ways to Respond to a Challenge

 In biblical worship, the audience is God!
 The person seated on the back row of the balcony is “on stage” in God’s eyes just as much as the soloist and the preacher.
 God watches all of us as we worship Him.
 Those in the congregation must understand that those on stage are not there to please them; they are there to please God!

 2. Every Christian should prepare for worship.
 Through the years, I have taught that we should come to the services “prepared” to worship God.
 We can’t worship if we’re worn out or hung over from a late Saturday night.
 We can’t place God first on Sunday if we haven’t given Him a second-thought during the week.
 Worship is a seven-day-a-week proposition and it takes special preparation to be ready for Sunday worship.
-Many get nothing out of worship because they’ve put nothing into worship during the week.
+Many get nothing out of worship on Sunday because they’ve put nothing into worship during the week.

 We can’t place God first on Sunday if we haven’t given Him a second-thought during the week.